opattison/olivermakes/_posts/2014-10-24-design-better-responsive-code.md

 ---
-title: 'How to design a better responsive code block'
+title: 'How to design a better responsive code&nbsp;block'
 layout: singel
 option:
   - hero